mikro-orm/mikro-orm/docs/versioned_docs/version-4.4/entity-references.md

 sidebar_label: Entity References and Reference<T> Wrapper
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Every single entity relation is mapped to an entity reference.
 Reference is an entity that has only its identifier.
 This reference is stored in identity map so you will get the same object reference when fetching the same document from database.

 You can call `await wrap(entity).init()` to initialize the entity.
 This will trigger database call and populate itself, keeping the same reference in identity map.

 ```typescript
 const author = orm.em.getReference('...id...');